 An employee can make a personal grievance claim with the ERA if they believe their employer has acted in an unfair or unreasonable manner without having to discuss it with their employer or going to mediation.

 If you haven’t tried using mediation to solve your problem, the ERA may suggest you try mediation.
 Even if you have tried mediation, the ERA may suggest trying mediation again, if they feel it might solve the problem.

 To make a claim, follow the steps on the ERA website.

-A personal grievance must be raised with the employer within 90 days (except those for sexual harassment) of when the personal grievance arose or first came to the employee's attention (whichever is the later).
+A personal grievance must be raised with the employer within 90 days (except those for sexual harassment) of when the personal grievance arose or came to the employee's attention, whichever is the later.

-For example, if any employee is fired they have 90 days from the end of their employment to raise their grievance.
+For example, if any employee is fired they have 90 days from the end of their employment to raise their grievance for unjustified dismissal.

-Raising a grievance after the end of the 90-day notice period
+Raising a grievance after the end of notice period